Lucidlink Unveils A New Era Of Real-Time Creative Collaboration

-SAN FRANCISCO, Nov.
-7, 2024 /PRNewswire/ -- LucidLink , the storage collaboration platform for creative teams, today announced the launch of its next-generation product.
+San Francisco, Nov.
+07, 2024 (GLOBE NEWSWIRE) -- LucidLink , the storage collaboration platform for creative teams, today announced the launch of its next-generation product.
 This major release expands LucidLink's real-time cloud collaboration across desktop, browser and mobile, freeing teams to instantly and securely access their data wherever they are working.

 The new LucidLink introduces a sleek, collaboration-first user experience designed to unify the customer journey across all creative touchpoints.
 With flexible pricing and scalable infrastructure, this release empowers teams of any size - from freelancers to global enterprises - to collaborate without limits.